gaia-x-dases/xapi-lms/statements/downloaded_file.md

 ## Description

-This event is emitted when a user has downloaded a file such as a pdf, doc, txt, ppt, xls, csv, etc.
+This event is emitted when a user has downloaded a file EXCEPTED video, audio or document files.
+For these types of file, the corresponding statements templates should be used ([downloaded a video](./downloaded_video.md), [downloaded an audio](./downloaded_audio.md) or [downloaded a document](./downloaded_document.md))

 ## Example